cloudfoundry/routing-release/README.md

         ./scripts/generate-bosh-lite-manifest <cf_deployment_manifest> <diego_deployment_manifest>

-1. Finally, update your cf-release deployment by adding the following property to the stub you created above.
+1. Finally, update your cf-release deployment to enable the Routing API included in this release.

+	If you don't already have one, create a file for overriding manifest properties of cf-release.
+In the context of manifest generation, we call this file a stub; you could name it `cf-boshlite-stub.yml`.
+Add the following properties to this file.
+When you re-generate the manifest, these values will override the defaults in the manifest.

 		properties:
+		  cc:
+		    default_to_diego_backend: true
 		  routing_api:
 		    enabled: true

+	Though not strictly required, we recommend configuring Diego as your default backend, as TCP Routing is only supported for Diego.

 	Then generate a new manifest for cf-release and re-deploy it.